temptemp3/beard.sh/README.md

 bob make:function test --single

+Optional, you may also provide the --dated option to instruct it to prefix the filename with a date string, that is, yymmdd.

+bob make:function test --single --dated

+make:function helpful when you need to need a point to start writing a new bash script.
+However, it may be used to extend it, there is a sub command more helpful call command.

+#### commands

+bob make:command new-command

+#### scripts

+bob make:script new-script

+#### subcommands

+bob make:subcommand new-command-extension

 ---

 ## log

+ + 2020/03/06 - expand on make command
  + 2020/03/01 - fixed missing create-stub2 for quickstart make commands
  + 2020/02/27 - add initial features and usage
  + 2020/02/26 - update quickstart to loop on missing name and include sh2